StarCitizenTools/mediawiki-skins-Citizen/README.md

 - **Grade A - Overhaul** - Major adjustments to UI, plus Grade B.
 - **Grade B - Dynamic** - Colors are converted into CSS variables, little to none style adjustments.
-- **Grade C - Legacy overhaul**  Major adjustments to UI but using legacy CSS variables.
-- **Grade D - Legacy dynamic** - Color are converted into CSS variables but in old standards (`background-color-dp-XX`).
-These should be updated to at least Grade B support.
-- **Grade E - Legacy static** - Dark mode colors are hardcored as LESS variables.
+- **Grade E - Legacy** - Dark mode colors are hardcored as LESS variables.
 These should be updated to at least Grade B support.

 ### Core
 Name | Grade | Version | Last updated